 7. Save time with the grading

-One of the most significant benefits of a SMART board solution, as well as its tight integration with Google Classroom, is how easy technology makes the submission of reports, homework, quizzes, tests, and special assignments, and how it streamlines the grading process as well.
+One of the most significant benefits of a interactive whiteboard solution, as well as its tight integration with Google Classroom, is how easy technology makes the submission of reports, homework, quizzes, tests, and special assignments, and how it streamlines the grading process as well.
 You’ll be able to create your assignments inside of the Google Classroom environment, the kinds of tasks that can “self-grade” themselves as your students submit their answers and their work.

 8. Maintain and share a digital resources library for fellow educators and students